phrafsanjani/phrafsanjani.github.io/index.md

 I never used Twitter much, but the growth of Fediverse led me to try Mastodon, where I connected with many great academics—even landing an interview!
 While I still value Mastodon, I've since joined Bluesky as more researchers migrated there, and now follow most academic discussions on that platform.

-Beyond social media, I maintain a GitHub profile for programming and collaborative projects.
+I also maintain a GitHub profile for programming and collaborative projects.
 I only keep LinkedIn due to its professional necessity, though I'm mostly inactive there—unlike Bluesky and Mastodon, the content generally feels shallow in comparison.
 Still, I check it occasionally for announcements and hope to make meaningful connections.